rhdeck/interval-manager/README.md

 Define a required option, which must have a value after parsing.
 This usually means the option must be specified on the command line.
 (Otherwise the same as .option().)

-The `flags` string contains the short and/or long flags, separated by comma, a pipe or space.
+The `flags` string should contain both the short and long flags, separated by comma, a pipe or space.

 #### Parameters: